-OTA200: THERAPEUTIC USE OF OCCUPATIONS
+OTA200 THERAPEUTIC USE OF OCCUPATIONS

-This course explores various occupations and activities used as therapeutic interventions in occupational therapy.
-The course emphasizes awareness of activity demands, contexts, adapting, grading, and safe implementation of occupations or activities, as well as the implementation of advanced techniques and advanced applications used in traditional and non-traditional practice settings.
-Application of the OTPF II throughout the course and continuation of the study of OT philosophical roots, models of practice, and frames of reference.
-Study of the OT and OTA scope of practice and collaborative practice in different settings; identification of the different national and international professional groups that dedicate efforts to promote, regulate, and advance the profession.
-Exploration of several teaching-learning techniques to address clients and families' needs for information.
-Review and study of AOTA's official documents that pertain to ethics and practice.
-Pre-requisite: OTA100.
+This course builds on skills and information presented in OTA 100: Principles of Occupational Therapy and introduces new and more advanced topics for application and practice.
+The course covers activity analysis skills, with an emphasis on awareness of activity demands, contexts, a range of lifespan occupations, adapting, and grading activities, as well as safe implementation of various therapeutic media in traditional and non-traditional practice settings, in group and individual practice.
+Application of the OTPF III throughout the course and continuation of the study of OT philosophical roots, models of practice, and frames of reference will be presented.
+Students will study the OT and OTA scope of practice and models of collaborative practice in different settings; identify various local, national, and international professional groups that dedicate efforts to promote, regulate, and advance the profession; and explore several teachinglearning techniques to address clients' and families' needs for information.
+Students will be introduced to documentation in the form of SOAP note format and content, and will review and study AOTA's official documents that pertain to ethics and practice.
+Pre-requisite: OTA100

-HP200: NEUROSCIENCE
+HP200 NEUROSCIENCE